 'Taxi' First Episode: THR's 1978 Review

-In fall 1978, ABC debuted a new half-hour comedy, Taxi, for television audiences on Sept.
-12. The Hollywood Reporter's original review is below:
+On Sept.
+12, 1978, ABC debuted a new half-hour comedy, Taxi, for television audiences.
+The Hollywood Reporter's original review is below:

 Often as not, it’s said the true magical moments on TV occur quite by accident; and often as not, that’s true.
 Which is why a show like Taxi is so rare.
 Not only does it have magic, it is completely under control, making one believe that week after week, we will continue to be treated to ensemble comedy performances at their near best.